clinwiki-org/clinwiki/README.md

 To make sure reindexing and the like are handled on save, make sure to run `./scripts/worker` in a separate session as well.

+## Admin & Sites Setup

+To access the sub-site config and bulk update admin features, add admin role after creating a user In rails console, `User.find_by(email: "[email of the user]").add_role(:admin)`

+  > **NOTE**: Run this command from inside the `clinwiki` container if you're using Docker Compose.

+Sites can be accessed locally by navigating to a subdomain against your localhost.
+By default, `http://mysite.localhost:3001` and `http://test.localhost:3001` are
+white-listed for CORS requests.
+This means you can configure a site with the subdomain `mysite` and a site with the subdomain `test` without additional CORS configuration.

 ## Data Access

 ### Databases